trento-project/docs/guides/development/test-manual-installation-with-agents.md

 api-key: <<TRENTO_API_KEY>>
 ```

-> **Note:** Depending on your setup, adjust the configuration of `/etc/hosts` in order to point the server url https://trento.example.com.
+> **Note:** Depending on your setup, adjust the configuration of `/etc/hosts` to point the server url https://trento.example.com.

-Example of etc/hosts:
+Example of `/etc/hosts`:

 ```bash
 127.0.0.1	                   localhost